-Flat Rate Reimbursement \$500.00 \$1,000.00
+Mileage to Flat Rate State Final Site Reimbursement

+0-150 miles \$500.00 151-300 miles \$1,000.00 301-over miles \$1,500.00

 2) Neither the State Association nor the tournament management will assume responsibility for unusual or extraordinary expenses.
 Individual schools entering the tournament series must be ready themselves to assume responsibility for unusual expenses due to accident, inclement weather, fire, theft, or any other extraordinary cause.